 Only the visible fields of an input layer are copied into the base layer.
 If the input layer has a selection set, only the selected features are copied into the base layer.

 This layer contains the hierarchy of territories, such as territories, regions, and districts.
 One territory level, level , is automatically created when a Territory Solution is created and is initially empty.
 Territories can be added manually or automatically.
-Additional territories (levels) can be created to manage a multiple-level hierarchy territory solution.
+Additional territories (levels) can be created to manage a multilevel-hierarchy territory solution.

-Well-balanced territories are ideal for benchmarking and equalizing your marketplace.
+Well-balanced territories are ideal for benchmarking and equalizing a marketplace.
 The Set Balance Variables geoprocessing tool specifies the variable to be used in the balance process.
 The Preference (%) parameter is optional.
 If preferences are not specified for all variables, they will be calculated automatically—equal weights will be used.
 If preferences are specified for one or many variables, the variable weights will be normalized.

 Create balanced territories

 To create a balanced territory solution, you must first add variables to the level using the Add Level Variables geoprocessing tool.
 Variables can only be added to a level above the base level.
 In other words, they can only be added to the Territories level (level 1) or any level above Territories—for example, Regions.
 Once the variable has been added to the level, you can use the Set Balance Variables geoprocessing tool to specify variable importance for balancing.
 If no balance variables are set, the Solve Territories geoprocessing tool creates territories based on compactness.